aws/rolesanywhere-credential-helper/README.md

 object matches the `CKU_USER` PIN.
 If this parameter isn't set, you will be prompted to provide the `CKU_CONTEXT_SPECIFIC` PIN for the object through the console.
 If this parameter is set and the `CKU_USER` PIN doesn't match the `CKU_CONTEXT_SPECIFIC` PIN, the credential helper application will fall back to prompting you.
+In an unattended scenario, this flag is very helpful.
+There is currently no way in which to specify the `CKU_CONTEXT_SPECIFIC` PIN without being prompted for it, so you are out of luck for the time being when it comes to unattended workloads if the `CKU_CONTEXT_SPECIFIC` PIN of the private key object you want to use is different from the `CKU_USER` PIN of the token that it belongs to.

 The searching methodology used to find objects within PKCS#11 tokens can largely be found [here](https://datatracker.ietf.org/doc/html/draft-woodhouse-cert-best-practice-01).
 Do note